grange85/ahfow-www/_posts/2001/2001-08-02-luna-in-south-america-1830-september.markdown

 - news
 tags: []
 ---
-<p>Luna are in the process of planning some dates in South America in September - as soon as I have confirmed venues I'll post them here.</p>
+Luna are in the process of planning some dates in South America in September - as soon as I have confirmed venues I'll post them here.